 Early Evening: Fishing Villages and Salty Air

-Boccadasse Village:
+Boccadasse Village

 Later in the day, take a short taxi or bus ride to the historic fishing village of Boccadasse.
 As you explore the pebble beach, you can admire the pastel-colored houses that sit right on the water’s edge.

-Sunset Gelato by the Sea:
+Sunset Gelato by the Sea

 Finally, end your day with a famous local gelato while sitting on the rocks at Boccadasse.
 Not only is it a relaxing way to unwind, but it also lets you soak in the peaceful coastal atmosphere before heading back to your ship.

-Know Before You Go: Essential Tips & Safety For Genoa Port
+Essential Tips & Safety

 To make your day as smooth as possible, there are a few local tips and safety notes to keep in mind.
-Genoa is a busy port city with a historic layout, so being prepared will help you move around with confidence.
+This is a busy port city with a historic layout, so being prepared will help you move around with confidence.
 This way, you can relax and enjoy your time without unnecessary stress.

 Top Safety Tips

-Navigating the Alleys:
+Navigating the Alleys

 The ancient “caruggi” alleys are beautiful but can feel narrow and dim in certain areas.
 It’s best to stick to the well-lit main paths later in the day, so you can explore comfortably while staying aware of your surroundings.

-Crossing the Main Road:
+Crossing the Main Road

 The road between the cruise terminal and the historic center is very busy.
 Always use marked pedestrian crossings or overhead walkways, since traffic can move quickly near the port.

-Pickpocket Awareness:
+Pickpocket Awareness

 Like any major port city, it’s important to stay alert in crowded spots such as the aquarium, metro, or main squares.
 Keep your bag in front of you, but also avoid carrying large amounts of cash.